stroucki/venti-streamchunk/README.md

 savings of 57% (excluding NUL blocks, 2.15 TB in individual chunks with 5.02 TB submitted).

-The most recent backups submitted 2.42 TB, yet only 0.272 TB of new individual chunks entered venti.
-That comes to 0.0792 bytes of venti storage for every byte of backup data.
+The fifth semiannual backup submitted 2.2 TB, yet only 0.17 TB of new individual chunks entered venti.
+That comes to 0.078 bytes of additional venti storage for every byte of backup data.
+At that time, 12 TB of data were served from 2.5 TB of data in venti.
+Compression accounted for an additional 7.4% of storage savings.
+235m blocks were stored in venti, with the average block size at 11588 bytes.

-Currently, after five semiannual backups, 11.972 TB of data are served from 2.72 TB of data in venti.
-Compression only accounts for an additional 7.4% of storage savings.
-235m blocks are stored in venti.
+After ten semiannual backups, 24 TB of data are served from 3.6 TB of data in venti.
+At this point, the disk was considered full and a new disk was acquired.
+At the next semiannual backup event, the initial submission of 3.8 TB was stored in 3.4 TB of venti storage.
-Average block size now is 11588 bytes.

 This shows that the great benefit of deduplicated backups comes not from particularly great economies arising from compression and deduplication